 - That the application has been filed within one year of entry into the United States (there are some exceptions to this rule, but generally this is required).

-- That the applicant fears being persecuted in his or her country of nationality on account of race, religious beliefs, political opinion, national origin or membership in a particular social group (such as women who have been or risk being subjected to forced circumcision or individuals who face persecution because of sexual orientation).
+- That the applicant fears being persecuted in his or her country of nationality on account of race, religious beliefs, political opinion, national origin, or membership in a particular social group.

 - That the applicant has experienced persecution on one of these bases in the past or there is a likelihood of future persecution on one of these bases.